Nagoya University

 Graduation Research

-To develop interdisciplinary individuals with shared qualities and a high degree of specialization, the curriculum of the School of Informatics is organized into Liberal Arts and Sciences Courses, courses common to all undergraduate schools (i.e., Specialized Basic Courses and Specialized Courses common to all undergraduate schools), Specialized Courses for each department, Related Specialized Courses, and Graduation Research.
+To develop interdisciplinary individuals with shared qualities and a high degree of specialization, the curriculum of the School of Informatics is organized into Liberal Arts and Sciences Courses, courses common to all undergraduate schools (i.e., Basic Specialized Courses and Specialized Courses common to all undergraduate schools), Specialized Courses for each department, Related Specialized Courses, and Graduation Research.
 Courses common to all undergraduate schools are provided for students in their 3rd and 4th year of study, as well as those in their 1st and 2nd years, with the goal of enabling students to acquire a certain degree of specialization before moving on to cultivate knowledge, skills, and approaches that go beyond that specialization.

 Lessons are structured as lectures, seminars, and practical training in each subject category for students to have the opportunity to incrementally build on their foundational skills, applied skills, and problem-solving abilities as they progress through academic years.

-In the Liberal Arts and Sciences Courses, Specialized Basic Courses, Specialized Courses, and Related Specialized Courses, students will obtain credits in each class based on the assessment methods specified in the syllabus.
+In the Liberal Arts and Sciences Courses, Basic Specialized Courses, Specialized Courses, and Related Specialized Courses, students will obtain credits in each class based on the assessment methods specified in the syllabus.
 These methods include essays, written examinations, and oral presentations.

 By completing their chosen courses and by working on their graduation theses, students will have the opportunity to develop as individuals who possess the three qualities and abilities detailed in the Diploma Policies.